cbrew/stolcke-pcfg/docs/architecture.md

 ## Constraints and Assumptions

+- Unit productions are supported via a matrix-based elimination transform before parsing.
-- Epsilon and unit productions are supported; left recursion allowed.
+- Epsilon (empty) productions are not supported; supply grammars without ε.
 - Probabilities are in log-space; `LOG_ZERO` sentinel avoids `-inf` arithmetic.
 - Terminals are symbols that never appear on any LHS.